NooneBug/obsidian_vaults/Entity_typing_sota/paper/1999 Bikel - An Algorithm that Learns What’s in a Name.md

 Presents a solution based on Hidden Markov Model and Handcrafted Features

-It is the first approach in Entity Typing that uses Handcrafted features [[Encoders - Handcrated Features  Based Models]], defining 14 features; each word is encoded using a ordered pairs <word, vector>:
+It is the first approach in Entity Typing that uses Handcrafted features [[Encoders - Handcrafted Features  Based Models]], defining 14 features; each word is encoded using a ordered pairs <word, vector>:
 		- word is a one-hot vector over the dictionary
 		- vector is a 14-dimensional one-hot vector that describes handcrafted features